Improving convergence of volume penalised fluid-solid interactions: The volume-penalty method

-The first correction term is integrated over the desired solid boundary $\Omega_s$ to account for forcing within the mask $\Gamma$.
-Note that the mask and solid region do \emph{not} necessarily coincide.
-This term is analogous to the unsteady correction from \cite{Engels2015,Uhlmann2005}.
-The final correction term accounts for the possibility of interior no-slip boundaries $\partial\Omega_{in}$ {within} the volume penalized object (as in \cref{fig:domain-diagrams}).
-Both of these corrections are necessary in \cref{sec:unsteady-cylinder}.
+The second terms account for forcing within the object $\Omega_s$ and are analogous to the unsteady correction from \cite{EngelsNumericalSimulationFluid2015,UhlmannImmersedBoundaryMethod2005}.
+The final corrections account for possible no-slip boundaries $\partial\Omega_{in}$ {within} the volume penalised object (as in \cref{fig:domain-diagrams}).
+Both corrections are necessary in \cref{sec:unsteady-cylinder}.

-This approach also possesses a physical interpretation.
-This penalty term corresponds directly to the Darcy drag of the Brinkman equations used to model fluid flow in a porous medium \cite{Angot1999b}.
-Decreasing the damping time scale $\tau$ represents a physical reduction in the permeability of our solid.